p-argento/uni/SCI/extra exercise.md

 For an extra point.
 ![[Screenshot 2024-03-15 alle 16.54.12.png]]

+maybe a query on scopus looking for papers
+OR maybe scrape policies.

 *DEADLINE*
 Send an email writing a proposal within 22/3.
 This will be agreed and fixed.